Table of Contents

 Spinal Cord And Disc Compression

-In a car accident, the strong impact can cause problems like herniated discs in the neck, which can lead to bad neck pain, numbness, or weakness.
+The strong impact of a car accident can cause problems like herniated discs in the neck, which can lead to severe neck pain, numbness, or weakness.
 Additionally, the force can cause compression fractures, where the bones in the spine break down.
 This can result in sudden back pain, difficulty moving, and tingling sensations.
 In some instances, paralysis in the arms or legs may also occur.

 Facet Joint Injuries

-In a car crash, the small joints in your spine, called facet joints, can get hurt, leading to neck pain.
-These joints connect the bones in your back, and if they are damaged, you might develop long-term issues like facet joint syndrome.
-Treatment usually involves pain relief injections, physical therapy, and, in some serious cases, surgery to help reduce pain and improve movement.
+In a car crash, the small joints in your spine, called facet joints, can be damaged, leading to neck pain.
+These joints connect the bones in your back.
+If damaged, you might develop long-term issues like facet joint syndrome.
+Treatment usually involves pain relief injections, physical therapy, and, in some severe cases, surgery to help reduce pain and improve movement.

 What Are The Symptoms Of A Neck Injury After A Car Accident?